Skip to main content

 Key elements of EPA’s final rule (Toxic Substances Control Act Reporting and Recordkeeping Requirements for Perfluoroalkyl and Polyfluoroalkyl Substances; 7902-02-OCSPP; EPA-HQ-OPPT-2020-0549; PFAS Reporting Rule [PRR]) include:

-- Establishes a 10-year annual lookback period starting on January 1, 2011
+• Annual lookback period spans 10 years starting on January 1, 2011

 What Industries Need to Comply?